Measuring risk contagion in financial networks with CoVaR: Introduction

-The computation of systemic risk using conditional risk measures including CoVaR under a bipartite network framework has been nicely addressed in \citet{kley:kluppelberg:reinert:2017}; the work primarily deals with underlying distributions of risk exposures exhibiting asymptotic (full) dependence.
-Results on asymptotically independent models are not a key focus in \cite{kley:kluppelberg:reinert:2017}, and when addressed, the resulting conclusions are occasionally based on the i.i.d. assumption, and more importantly often leading to a null estimates for the relevant measures.
-In this paper we provide an enhanced characterization of systemic risk using CoVaR, especially emphasizing on models with asymptotic tail independence which are natural and popular, and have not been particularly addressed before; here we use the characterization for tail asymptotics of linear functions of regularly varying vectors developed in \citet{das:fasen:kluppelberg:2022}.
-Our results show that the asymptotic behavior of CoVaR is affected by both the structure of the bipartite network, as well as the strength of dependence of the underlying distribution of risk.
+The computation of CoVaR under a bipartite network framework has been addressed in \cite{kley:kluppelberg:reinert:2017} where the authors have particularly concentrated on distributions of risk exposures that are either asymptotically co-monotone or asymptotically independent.
+In addition, some of their proofs in the asymptotic independent case are based on the i.i.d. assumption, and more importantly, may often lead to null estimates for the relevant measures.
+In this paper, we provide an enhanced characterization of risk contagion using CoVaR, not only addressing the asymptotically strong dependent case (which includes the co-monotone case), but especially emphasizing on models with asymptotic independence which are natural and popular, and have not been particularly addressed before; here we use the characterization for tail asymptotics of random linear functions of regularly varying vectors developed in \cite{das:fasen:kluppelberg:2022}.
+Our results show that the asymptotic behavior of CoVaR is affected by both the structure of the bipartite network, as well as the strength of dependence of the underlying distribution of risk factors.

-While modeling the marginals of risk of asset/objects via heavy-tailed distributions, the dependence of the marginals are often modeled using various copulas, which can range from independent to dependent and various forms of asymptotic independence in between; we take this approach with more details given in \Cref{sec:asyind}.
-For a random vector $\bZ=(Z_1, \ldots, Z_d)^\top\sim F$ with continuous marginal distributions $F_1,\ldots, F_d$, the copula $C:[0,1]^d \to [0,1]$ and the survival copula $\widehat{C}:[0,1]^d \to [0,1]$ are {functions} such that for $\bz= (z_1,\ldots,z_d)^\top\in \R^d,$